jamesrr39/csvx/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/jamesrr39/csvx)](https://pkg.go.dev/github.com/jamesrr39/csvx)

-`csvx` is a package with a CSV struct scanner for Go.
-It is licensed under the permissive Apache 2 license, so it can be used in open and closed source projects alike.
+`csvx` is a package with a CSV encoder and decoder for Go.
+It is licensed under the permissive Apache 2 license.

 ## Usage

-Use with the stdlib `csv` reader. use this library to quickly turn `[]string` into an object.
+Use with the stdlib `csv` reader.
+Use this library to quickly turn `[]string` into an object.

 ```
 type targetType struct {